pywbem/pywbemtools/docs/development.rst

    to emulate a WBEM server, while unit tests exercise single modules without using access to a WBEM server.

-   Generally, the function tests are organized by the command-group so that the function tests for the class command-group are in the file test_class_subcmd.py
+   Generally, the function tests are organized by the command group  so that the function tests for the class command group are in the file ``test_class_subcmd.py``

    Tests are run by executing: